 I recently ended employment with the County and am moving to California.
 I was enrolled in Kaiser as an active employee– can I sign up for my Kaiser plan through COBRA since there are Kaiser facilities in California?

 No. The Kaiser system in California is different than the Kaiser system available in the Portland/Vancouver area.
 Our plan is a geographically-specific HMO and is not available in other states.
-However, you would be able to enroll in an ODS plan through COBRA.
+However, you would be able to enroll in a Moda plan through COBRA.
 Please contact the Employee Benefits Office to discuss your options.
 You can also visit www.multco.us/healthplans for a comparison of the plans available.